indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a user needs to retrieve his password, he can use the
-login screen and his forgotten password option; the user will be
+login screen and its forgotten password option; the user will be
 sent their password by email to the address registered with that
 account.